-Analytic Method: A directed acyclic graph illustrates therelationships between the exposure, outcome, and hypothesized confounding variables (eFigure 1 in the online supplement).
-We used a Cox proportional hazards to model the relationship between ssuicide and overdose and job exit, and controlled for hypothesized confounders including age, race, plant, year of hire, and calendar year of follow-up.
+Analytic Method: A directed acyclic graph illustrates the anticipated relationships between the exposure, outcome, and hypothesized confounding variables (eFigure 1 in the online supplement).
+We used Cox proportional hazards regression to estimate to characterize the association between job loss with suicide and overdose, respectively.
+We controlled for a priori specified confounders including age, race, plant, year of hire, and calendar year of follow-up.
 Depression, depicted as a time-varying confounder affected by prior exposure, was not measured, limiting interpretation of our results.

 The primary model estimates adjusted hazard ratios for suicide and overdose in relation to worker exit in a Cox proportional hazards model.
-Mortality follow-up starts in 1970 or three years after date of hire, whichever comes first.
+Mortality follow-up begins in 1970 at least three years after date of hire.
 Worker exit is coded as a binary variable that equals 0 until the year of termination and 1 thereafter.
 Although mortality follow up extends to 2015, employment records end on December 31, 1994, and we censor subjects still employed at that time.
 The time metric for these Cox models was age, and the model includes race, plant, and year of hire, as well as a time-dependent penalized spline function of calendar year of follow-up.

-The secondary model uses decade of age at worker exit as the exposure of interest, to contrast workers retiring at retirement age (>=55) versus workers exiting before retirement age (<55).
+The secondary model uses decade of age at worker exit as the exposure of interest, to contrast workers retiring at retirement age (>=55) with workers exiting before retirement age (<55).
 The time metric in these models was years since worker exit; mortality follow-up starts at the date of exit.
-Again, Individuals still employed when work records end on December 31, 1994 were censored at that time.
+Individuals still employed when work records end on December 31, 1994 were necessarily excluded from this analysis because date of exit (and thus start of follow-up) was unknown.

 We also analyzed the combined outcome, including both fatal overdose and suicide, to account for outcome misclassification.
 Suicides using opioids and other drugs are substantially under-reported by medical examiners and coroners.22